paualarco/prime-numbers-exercise/README.md

 [![ci-cd](https://github.com/paualarco/prime-numbers-exercise/workflows/build/badge.svg)](https://github.com/paualarco/prime-numbers-exercise/actions)

-Hi there! **Welcome** to my implementation of the `Prime Numbers` scala exercise!
+Hi **Dixaterians**! **Welcome** to my implementation of the `Prime Numbers` scala exercise!

-Below you can find a summary of the personal process followed throughout the implementation of the exercise proposed by *Dixa*, some _instructions_ to execute and test locally and also a list of _future improvements_.
+Below you can find a summary of the personal process followed throughout the implementation of the exercise, some _instructions_ to execute and test locally and finally a list of _future improvements_.

 ### Design choices